Making Skillful Decisions - CancerChoices

 You won’t regret taking the time you need to explore these fundamental life choices.
 The answers will depend on what truly matters now for you.

 Conventional treatments are often rigorous.
 The healthier you are, the better you are likely to come through them well.
-Using our 7 Healing Practices is fundamental and widely accepted wisdom to strengthen yourself before, during, and after treatment.
+Using our 7 Lifestyle Practices is fundamental and widely accepted wisdom to strengthen yourself before, during, and after treatment.

 Be cautious about complementary therapies alone when conventional therapies are curative or can extend life at an acceptable cost to you